timmarlowe/smarter-than-nate-silver/README.md

 |  3 |       0.738 |    0.739 |      0.632 |         0.381 |                 0.619 |
 |  4 |       0.74  |    0.637 |      0.588 |         0.472 |                 0.528 |

-This is likely due to the fact that Away teams in March Madness are different than Away teams in the regular season, in that no one is playing on their home floor.
+This is likely due to the fact that Away teams in March Madness are different than Away teams in the regular season.
+In the regular season, home teams have a home court advantage, while in March Madness, usually no team is playing on its home floor.

-The ROC curve demonstrates that the model predicts above random chance at all thresholds, but could certainly be improved upon
+The ROC curve demonstrates that the model predicts above random chance at all thresholds, but could certainly be improved upon:

 ![ROC curve](https://github.com/timmarlowe/smarter-than-nate-silver/blob/master/images/ROC%20of%20Final%20NCAA%20Game%20Prediction%20Using%20Pointspread.png)

 The final RMSE of the model on the final test data was __11.53__ points - an extremely high spread.